-Line 28e.
-Compute interest on any tax liability (line 27) that the PTE has not paid by the due date of the tax return and enter the total on this line.
+Line 42 - Interest.
+Compute interest on any tax liability that the PTE has not paid by the due date of the tax return and enter the total on this line.
+The tax liability is determined by adding lines 30, 35, and 38, then subtracting line 39.